 ‘Each review of China by the UNTBs is a chance to draw attention to the country’s human rights challenges and empower the voices of defenders, lawyers, scholars and democracy activists who seek to hold their government accountable,’ said ISHR’s Sarah M Brooks.
 ‘Governments, the UN Human Rights Office, and experts themselves need to stand firm against efforts by China – or any other country – to undermine the UNTBs’ work and their mission,’ Brooks added.

-‘China and the UN Treaty Body System‘ can be downloaded here (in English).
-An executive summary of the paper is available here (in English) and here (in Chinese).
+‘China and the UN Treaty Body System‘ can be downloaded here (in English) with an executive summary of the paper in English and in Chinese.